malikrafsan/Terraform-AWS-ECS-Auto-Scale/README.md

 # AWS Nginx ECS Cluster with Load Balancer and Fargate Launch Type and Target Tracking Autoscaling

 ## Project Description
 This project is developed using Terraform, infrastructure as code tool for safely and predictably provisioning and managing infrastructure in any cloud.
 This project create an Nginx Cluster behind a load balancer application in AWS ECS Cluster.
 This creation uses Fargate Launch Type pada Terraform.
-This projects also implement auto-scaling to maintain around 10 request per target/task (automatically increase and decrease deployments)
+This projects also implement auto-scaling to maintain around 10 request per target/task (automatically increase and decrease the number of deployments)

 ## What I Learned
 From this project, I learned a lot about configuring infrastructure in general, especially using Terraform and AWS.
 I also learned a lot about networking in a cluster infrastructure where public subnets and private subnets are used, along with how to use routing via a routing table.
 I also learned about hands on load balancers and application auto scaling, which are very useful in distributed applications.
 These things are quite new things for me and I feel very happy to have these new experiences